NikolasRR/Fullstack-Challenge-2021-Space-Flight-News_Frontend/README.md

 # Space Flight News, a Coodesh challenge

 ## Description
-This is the front-end part of the challenge, it desplays space flight news articles.
+This is the front-end part of the challenge, it displays space flight news articles.

 ## Stacks and Technologies
 - JavaScript